 4. Indoor Environment

-The indoor environment also matters a lot because some homes have poor indoor environments and some don’t.
+The indoor environment also matters a lot because some homes and workplaces have poor indoor environments and some don’t.
 So considering this factor will help furnace users to identify which filter will improve their indoor environment.
 People who have a poor indoor environment should choose a furnace filter that is efficient at capturing particles like dust that decreases the indoor environment.
-On the other hand, individuals who have a clean indoor environment inside their home should choose a filter that provides decent filtration.
+On the other hand, individuals who have a clean indoor environment inside their houses or commercial properties should choose a filter that provides decent filtration.

 5. Budget And Replacement